AdrienLeGuillou/Utilities/README.md

 # Utilities
-Utility script not deserving of their own projects folders
+Utility scripts not deserving of their own project folder